 When the yoghurt is set, transfer it to a container to keep in the fridge.
 This is the stage I add honey.
 I melt a heaped tablespoon of honey and stir it through the yoghurt then refrigerate it until it’s cold.

-- 1L long-life full-fat milk, at room temperature
+- 1L (4 cups) long-life full-fat milk, at room temperature

 - 4 heaped tablespoons of full-cream milk powder